axelvaldez/radical-companies/_posts/RADICAL COMPANIES/EN/2022-03-16-RADICAL-COMPANIES-impatient.markdown

      <td colspan="4">&nbsp;</td>
     </tr>
    </table>
-   <p>As people share and grant each other <span>RAD</span>s, they learn the value of what they’ve built together at a visceral level.
+   <p>As people share and grant each other <span style="font-size:smaller; ">RAD</span>s, they learn the value of what they’ve built together at a visceral level.
 People will be encouraged to learn to communicate better (“It ain't bragging if you've done it”<sup id="fnref6"><a href="#fn5" rel="footnote">6</a></sup>).
 They will learn from their peers to value their accomplishments.
 They will learn to talk about their failures, what they've learned from them, and how it can be valuable to others.</p>

    <h3 style="font-size:20px; font-family:Courier New, monospace; ">RADICAL DISTRIBUTIONS Include Banners</h3>
    caca